 Once I hit 40, after not having a job for six years, I slowly started losing some investing FOMO.
 But investing FOMO is knocking on its dungeon door in my head, wanting to get out!

 Parental FOMO has revived my motivation to stay as fit as possible and generate as many contingency plans as possible.
 I’m aggressively building my passive income investments.
-Further, I’m likely going to renew my term life insurance policy for another 20 years.
+This way, no matter what happens, we’ll remain free to raise our children full time.

 There’s Just So Much Wealth Out There